• Skip to primary navigation

 Today, the FTC is investigating Herbalife, but no actions have been taken as a result of the investigation.

-To operate legally and avoid being classified as a pyramid scheme, many MLM consultants and MLM attorneys recommend that that network marketing companies do all of the following:
+To operate legally and avoid being classified as a pyramid scheme, many MLM consultants and MLM attorneys recommend that network marketing companies do all of the following:

 1. Price the required starter kit at the company’s cost.